SeanTangney/cul/README.md

         1. As an Admin of the site i want to be able to see new users and their account status.
         2. As an Admin of the site i want to be able to see new orders.
         3. As an admin of the site i want to be able to maintain the library of products, adding,deleting and editing them etc.
+        4. As an admin, I want to be able to make blog posts so that i can advertise products to the user through them.

 <hr>
 <div>